 Dry out your tent

-After such a wonderful camping experience, an important camping tip for beginners who may not have learnt from experience, is to dry your tent out completely before being stored for future use, because no-one wants to sleep in a mouldy tent.
+After such a wonderful camping experience, an important camping tip for beginners who may not have learnt from experience, is to dry your tent out completely before storing it for future use, because no-one wants to sleep in a mouldy tent.
 I have once and that was once too often!

 A soon as possible on your return home, not only dry out the tent fabric but also the poles and pegs to avoid rusting.
 Actually pitching the tent if you have room is the most effective option, but if not, lay it out over a flat surface and rearrange it several times until you are certain it is completely dry.

 Storing your tent

 The final piece to the car tent camping puzzle is about storage.
 Essentially, no surprises that it should be stored bone dry and in an area that is dry and free of any dampness.

 Dampness can creep up on you without warning and can really ruin not only your tent but other items as well.
 Ensure your storage area is free of damp and if in doubt use moisture absorbing products available from hardware stores to remove excess moisture from the air.

 When storing items susceptible to moisture such as a tent resting on concrete, be warned.
 Concrete can be porous and can wick moisture up into your camping gear.
 If storing your gear directly onto concrete, we recommend elevating above ground any items that are susceptible to moisture, such as tents.
 Loose bricks or pieces of timber work well as a base for your gear.

 So there you have it, our tips for camping with a tent.
 Who needs to upgrade.